Portraits of fear and loss

 In the aftermath of the bombing in Kandahar, a city renowned for its pomegranates, Pahlawan penned a poem comparing the slain prayergoers to the red fruit:

 On Aug.
-16, the last day of classes at the American University of Afghanistan, students received an email: Sessions would be canceled as Taliban militants had entered Kabul.
+16, the last day of classes at her university, students received an email: Sessions would be canceled as Taliban militants had entered Kabul.

 “I am as worried about all of you as I am about my own family,” one of Sajida’s professors wrote in an email to his students, which she shared with The Post.
 “Please take care of yourself while we go through this unexpected change.”